gcdeng/crypto-trading-bot-dca/README.md

 3. How to pause service on AWS?

-   disable event scheduler by updating `serverless.yml` then redeploy.
+   disable event scheduler by switching `enabled` flag to `false` in `serverless.yml` then redeploy.

-4. How to remove service on AWS?
+4. How to remove service/stop bot on AWS?

    ```shell
    npm run remove